basho/basho_docs/source/languages/en/riak/intro-v20.md

 **~** The data indexed by Riak Search can be stored in a strongly fashion, but indexes themselves are eventually consistent<br />
+&dagger; If secondary indexes are attached to an object, you can perform strongly consistent operations on the object but the secondary indexes will be ignored<br />
 <strong>\*</strong> Legacy Search and Search 2.0 _can_ be run side by
 side, but we do not recommend this